May 2017 Faculty and Student Report, D5

 Joseph Witek, Professor of Creative Arts, had his article “If a Way to the Better There Be: Excellence, Mere Competence, and the Worst Comics Ever Made,” appear in the online journal Image [&] Narrative, Vol. 17, No. 4.

-Nathan Wolek, Associate Professor of Digital Arts, worked as visual performer, programmer and technical producer for the premiere of his piece Chakra Spiral Xmix (25 minutes).
+Nathan Wolek, Associate Professor of Digital Arts, worked as a visual performer, programmer and technical producer for the premiere of his piece Chakra Spiral Xmix (25 minutes).
 He assisted with all technical details, including sound reinforcement, lighting, video projections and stage setup for the entire concert (2 hours).
 The show was: "A Wish for the Displaced" with The Virgil Moorefield Pocket Orchestra.
 29-30 October 2016 at Kirchgemaindehaus Aussersihl (Zürich, Switzerland).